ndchorley/modern-compiler-implementation/README.md

-Implementations of projects in Appel's _Modern Compiler Implementation in Java_, but in Kotlin.
+Implementations of projects in Appel's _Modern Compiler Implementation_.